What is salmonellosis?

 The disease is spread through the “fecal-oral” route.
 Bacteria are shed in the feces of infected people or animals and can infect other people through poor sanitation or hygiene.

-You can become ill if you eat or drink contaminated food or beverages, or if you come into contact with infected animals or environments contaminated with Salmonella bacteria.
+You can become ill if you eat or drink contaminated food or beverages, or if you come into contact with infected animals or contaminated environments.

-Cooked, ready-to-eat food can be contaminated when using the same cutting board, plate or utensil to prepare other food items, such as raw meat.
-Cutting boards, plates, utensils and other surfaces must always be washed and sanitized immediately before cooked or ready-to-eat foods are placed on them.
+Cooked, ready-to-eat food can be contaminated when using the same cutting board, plate or utensil to prepare other contaminated food items, such as raw meat.
+Always wash and sanitize cutting boards, plates, utensils and other surfaces immediately before putting cooked or ready-to-eat foods on them.
+Always wash or sanitize them after putting raw meat and poultry on them.

 How do I prevent salmonellosis?

-- Some domestic animals and pets, such as chicks, ducklings, turtles, snakes and iguanas, can carry Salmonella bacteria.
+- Some domestic animals and pets, such as chicks, ducklings, hamsters, gerbils, turtles, snakes and iguanas, can carry Salmonella bacteria.
 Wash your hands well after handling these animals or pets and help young children wash their hands.
-The same applies for visiting petting zoos.
+The same applies for visiting petting zoos

-- Cook meats and poultry to an internal temperature of at least 74°C (165°F).
+- Cook meats and poultry to an internal temperature of at least 74oC (165oF).
 Use a meat thermometer to make sure the meat is cooked to the proper temperature.
-If turkey or chicken is cooked with stuffing in it, make sure that both the meat and the stuffing are well cooked to an internal temperature of at least 74°C (165°F).
+If turkey or chicken is cooked with stuffing in it, make sure that both the meat and the stuffing are well cooked to an internal temperature of at least 74oC (165oF)

-- Thaw frozen foods fully before cooking, unless the food is marked "Cook from frozen".
-Always thaw foods in the refrigerator, under cold running water, or in the microwave.
+- Thaw frozen foods fully before cooking, unless the food is marked “Cook from frozen”.
+Always thaw foods in the bottom shelf of a refrigerator with meat and poultry placed on a tray to catch any drips.
+You can also thaw frozen foods under cold running water, or in the microwave.
+These methods can thaw food at uneven rates, so take extra care to ensure the whole product is thoroughly thawed

-- Be aware that eating the following foods will increase your risk of Salmonella infection: raw or under-cooked eggs or products containing raw eggs such as eggnogs, uncooked dough, desserts, sauces or homemade ice cream.
-To reduce your risk of Salmonella infection use liquid whole pasteurized egg products for these and other foods that are not cooked thoroughly.
+- Be aware that eating the following foods will increase your risk of Salmonella infection: raw or under-cooked eggs or products containing raw eggs such as eggnogs, uncooked dough, some desserts, some sauces or homemade ice cream.
+To reduce your risk of Salmonella infection use liquid whole pasteurized egg products for these and other foods that are not cooked thoroughly

 - Educate food handlers and persons who prepare food about the importance of the following food safety practices: